 A quorum is a set of validators whose combined voting power is >2/3 of the total during a particular epoch.
 For example, in a Sui instance operated by four validators that all have the same voting power, any group containing three validators is a quorum.

 The quorum size of >2/3 is chosen to ensure Byzantine fault tolerance (BFT).
-As we will see, a validator will commit a transaction (i.e., durably store the transaction and update its internal state with the effects of the transaction) only if it is accompanied by cryptographic signatures from a quorum.
-We call the combination of the transaction and the quorum signatures on its bytes a certificate.
+A validator will commit a transaction (i.e., durably store the transaction and update its internal state with the effects of the transaction) only if it is accompanied by cryptographic signatures from a quorum.
+Sui calls the combination of the transaction and the quorum signatures on its bytes a certificate.
 The policy of committing only certificates ensures Byzantine fault tolerance: if >2/3 of the validators faithfully follow the protocol, they are guaranteed to eventually agree on both the set of committed certificates and their effects.

 A validator can handle two types of write requests: transactions and certificates.
 At a high level, a client: